 - Transcatheter aortic valve replacement—This surgery also involves replacing the defective valve.
 But this is minimally invasive surgery that involves inserting the replacement valve through a small incision in the chest or through an artery in the leg.

 |Copyright © Nucleus Medical Media, Inc.|

 AS cannot be prevented.
-But if you have AS, there are several things you can do to try to avoid some of the complications, such as:
+But if you have AS, there are several things you can do to try to avoid some of the complications:

 - Get regular medical care, including exams and tests.